sharaf31/dainty/README.md

 * JDK v11 and above
 * Maven 3.8 and above

-Class should path set for the above
+Class path should be set for the above language and framework.

 ### How to Run

-1. Import the project into the workspace
+1. Import the project into the workspace from github.

 > git clone https://github.com/sharaf31/dainty.git